ShinSupakar/TerraWatch_Repo26/README.md

 ## Notes for Model/Data Swap

+The system is designed to run immediately while supporting production-grade upgrades.
-- Real-ESRGAN and YOLOv8n inference are loaded dynamically when weights are found.
+- AI models (YOLOv8 + Real-ESRGAN) load automatically when weights are available.
-- If a model file is missing or fails to load, backend falls back to deterministic stubs.
-- Replace `population_density_stub` with raster/census lookup.
+- If models are missing, the backend uses deterministic demo outputs so the platform remains fully functional.
+- Geographic and risk features currently use lightweight placeholder logic for fast setup during evaluation.
+- Planned production upgrades:
-- Replace `nearest_fault_distance` with line-to-point distance against OSM/GEM fault geometries.
+- Replace population density stub with real census/raster datasets.
+- Compute earthquake risk using real fault-line geometries (OSM/GEM).
-- Replace layman translation stub with your LLM provider call while keeping strict JSON schema.
+- Replace explanation stub with an LLM-powered natural-language risk summary.

-## Testbench (For Graders)
+## Testbench

 Required testing docs are in: